5 Ways to Ring in Your First Holiday Season as a Married Couple

 2. Cook a Special Meal

 Choose a scrumptious recipe you’ve always wanted to try to cook and prepare it together.
-Nothing steps up date night in like the spirit of Christmas, and there’s no need to put Anthony Bourdain to shame—just have fun!
+Nothing steps up date night in like some holiday spirit, and there’s no need to get too fancy—just have fun!
 We recommend extra candles, extra wine and extra dessert.
 If it doesn’t turn out quite right, there’s always next year.

 3. Invite Guests

-If it’s your first Christmas together with just you two—and you’re not traveling to visit family or the in-laws—invite family and friends to come to you.
-Throw a festive soiree the night you decorate your first tree as a married couple or have a Christmas movie marathon with hot chocolate and spiced cookies on Christmas Eve.
+If it’s your first holiday season together with just you two—and you’re not traveling to visit family or the in-laws—invite family and friends to come to you.
+Throw a festive soiree the night you decorate your first tree as a married couple or have a festive movie marathon with hot chocolate and spiced cookies.
 It’ll feel good to host your loved ones as a new family.

 4. Start a Tradition

-Nothing makes the holidays more magical and memorable than special traditions, and your first Christmas together is the perfect time to start one of your very own.
-Love all of those feel-good Christmas stories?
-Pick your favorite and read it together every Christmas Eve.
+Nothing makes the holidays more magical and memorable than special traditions, and your first holiday season together is the perfect time to start one of your very own.
+Love all of those feel-good holiday stories?
+Pick your favorite and make it a tradition to read it together.

 5. Watch Your Wedding Video